Collie2.gif (1341 bytes)Sheepdog.gif (1260 bytes)Hound.gif (1134 bytes)

 Milwaukee County Cemeteries

-Milwaukee Library Photos: search database of images
+Milwaukee Library Photos: search database

 Wisconsin Genealogy [ Top ]